Here are 21 Italian foods and drinks to bring home with you after a holiday in Italy.

 Italy has a wide selection of traditional biscuits that have achieved cult status all around the world.
 Amaretti di Saronno from Lombardy, baicoli from Venice, cantuccini from Tuscany, baci di dama from Piedmont, essi buranelli from the island of Burano in the Venetian Lagoon…

 Everywhere you go in Italy, you are bound to discover a traditional local biscuit with a story to tell.
 Many local bakers make them with love and care in small workshops and patisseries.
-Often, the artisan varieties are individually wrapped in colourful wrappers inside a tin or a nice bag.
+Often, the artisan varieties are individually wrapped in colourful wrappers and then beautifully packaged in a tin or a nice bag.
 They make for wonderful gifts if you bear to be parted from them.

-Click here to buy traditional Italian biscuits from abroad.
+Click here to easily buy traditional Italian biscuits.

 Click here for more details about Italy’s traditional biscuits and sweets:

 - Pasticceria Soraru’ – The Oldest Patisserie in Vicenza, Italy – Traditions and Secrets of Italian Desserts

 3. Breakfast Biscuits – Biscotti Frollini